Fraser High School, Hamilton: Cadets

 Hamilton's Fraser High School is the home to the country's last school-based cadet unit, which celebrated its 80th Jubilee in 2011.
 The Hamilton's Fraser High School Cadet Unit provides on a rotating basis, the duty of providing honour guards to the cenotaph on ANZAC Day, sharing this with the Hamilton City Cadet Corps, Hamilton Air Training Corps, TS Rangiri Sea Cadet Corps.

 Facilities

 The school has a guidance and careers department and medical facilities.
 Guidance counselling and medical treatment is provided to all students when required.

 Construction is slowly progressing on Ministry of Education funded new multimillion-dollar technical block which will accommodate such subjects as soft and hard fabrics, catering and automotive.
 The school also has a Teen Parent Unit and Frasers' Little Feet Childcare Centre.

 Hamilton Technical College

-Fraser High was previously known as Hamilton Technical College, which was located in the current Wintec building.
+Fraser High School was formed in 1968 when Hamilton Technical College was split into Fraser High School and Waikato Technical Institute.
+Both institutions initially operated on the site of what is now Wintec's Hamilton City Campus, before Fraser High School relocated to Ellicott Road in 1970.